My Trade Is Mystery: Seven Meditations from a Life in Writing (Hardcover)

 About the Author

-Carl Phillips is the author of sixteen books of poetry, most recently Then the War: And Selected Poems, 2007–2020.
+Carl Phillips is the author of sixteen books of poetry.
+He received the Pulitzer Prize in 2023 for Then the War: And Selected Poems, 2007–2020.
 His most recent prose book is The Art of Daring: Risk, Restlessness, Imagination.
 Phillips lives in St. Louis, where he teaches at Washington University.

 “A small collection of illuminating, deeply endearing essays about the writing life.”—Ron Charles, Washington Post